Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Go to src, right click, add an existing file.
 Add EngageIDE.cpp and build and run the project.

-## Running EngageIDE (UI controls):
+## Getting started with EngageIDE (UI controls):
 When you first run the app, it will launch it's dashboard.
-If you are interested in understanding how the code works,
+The dashboard has a set of onsreen controls accessible via the keyboard.
-through the dashboard, load EngageIDE.cpp.
+Load the EngageIDE.cpp using the dashboard.
 At this point, your screen should look like this:
 ![alt text](https://hex-map.khitchdee.net/ModalWX-source-loaded.png)
-Press Ctrl-H to learn the user-input maps of EngageIDE.
+Press Ctrl-H to learn the UI-controls of EngageIDE.
 Press Ctrl-N to launch EngageIDE's code navigator.

 ## EngageUI & WIMP mix and match